-Brigadier General Michael G. Lee, U.S. Air Force (Ret.) joined Blue Canopy in May 2012.
+Brigadier General Michael G. Lee, U.S. Air Force (Ret.) is the division vice president of aerospace and technology at Jacobs.
+He joined Blue Canopy in May 2012.
 General Lee leads the National Security Solutions Business Unit and is responsible for the growth and performance of the National Intelligence business.
 His customer base includes the National and Defense Intelligence Agencies, along with Joint/Combatant Commands and Coalition Forces.
 Prior to joining Blue Canopy, he worked at General Dynamics Information Technology (GDIT) as the Vice President and General Manager for the Military Service Sector, where he was responsible for the growth and performance of the Defense Intelligence business unit.

 General Lee served a distinguished 31-year career in the U.S. Air Force.
 During the last 3 years of his military career, he was assigned as the Military Executive at the National Imagery and Mapping Agency (now the National Geospatial-Intelligence Agency–NGA).
 While at NGA, he was deployed for 22 months to Afghanistan and Iraq as U.S. CENTCOM’s National ISR and C2 coordinator during Operations Enduring and Iraqi Freedom.
 General Lee’s ability to bring “intelligence to the war fighter” revolutionized NGA’s wartime capabilities.
 The Director for Central Intelligence (DCI) awarded him the National Intelligence Medal of Achievement for revolutionizing intelligence support to active duty troops.
 He has also received the Defense Superior Service Medal, the Legion of Merit, and the Bronze Star.